Sanket-Khambal/GAN-for-handwritten-digits/README.md

-Here's a **README** file for your project based on the provided report:

----

-# Generative Adversarial Networks (GANs) for MNIST
+# Generative Adversarial Networks (GANs) for handwritten digits

 ## Introduction
 This project implements **Generative Adversarial Networks (GANs)** to generate synthetic images of handwritten digits using the **MNIST dataset**.
 The GAN consists of a **generator** and a **discriminator**, which are trained through adversarial learning to improve the quality of generated images.